 Here’s where it all begins.
 We invite you to make an appointment with your preferred orthodontist to get a chance at a good conversation about your specific orthodontic condition, your goals, and what your treatment will require from you.

 The American Association of Orthodontists (AAO) highly recommends you bring children for their first visit with an orthodontist by age 7.
-We ask families to follow this recommendation because starting orthodontics from a young age allows everyone involved to track the patient’s development properly.
+We ask families to follow this recommendation because starting orthodontics at a young age allows everyone involved to track the patient’s development properly.

 As the child continues to grow, orthodontists like the team at Estes Orthodontics can determine if there are any signs of problems with their dental development and plan accordingly.